LOVESH-GARG/LOVEGARG-DEMO/README.md

 # LOVEGARG-DEMO
-This is my first git hub repository the author is lovesh garg. this file is made to start the coding and web jorney.
+This is my first git hub repository <br>
+the author is lovesh garg. <br>
+this file is made to start the coding and web jorney.